The Bankrate promise

 To enter a debt management plan, you have to work with a credit counseling organization that specializes in helping people with debt.
 The credit counselor negotiates with your creditors on your behalf to set up a payment plan.
 Typically, you’ll adjust the terms of your loans by extending the amount of time you have to pay them back or getting their interest rates and fees adjusted.

-Debt management plans can take years to complete.
-During that time you’ll have to be careful about making your payments every month and may not be able to use your credit cards and other sources of credit.
+Keep in mind: DMP can take years, during that time be careful about making your payments every month and know that you may not be able to use your credit cards and other sources of credit.

 How does a debt management plan affect your credit?